kshreyash3/M25DE1016_CSL7110-_-Assignment/README.md

 # CSL7110 Assignment 1: MapReduce and Apache Spark

-This repository contains the code for Assignment 1, focusing on big data processing using Apache Hadoop and Apache Spark The project processes text data from the Project Gutenberg dataset[cite: 63].
+This repository contains the code for Assignment 1, focusing on big data processing using Apache Hadoop and Apache Spark The project processes text data from the Project Gutenberg dataset.

 ##  Project Overview